Edgeworth/memerna/README.md

 # memerna

-## TODO:
+## TODO

 add 0.1.0 version

 need to implement lonely pairs disabling properly for t22. implement no ctds, d2

-switch to pytorch 2.0 in march
+switch to pytorch 2.0 in march; update to use pytorch 2.0 features.

 ## Model notes